Fisher2911/BlockSetter/README.md

 // because it uses nms to place the blocks

 //This starts the BlockTask
 blockTask.setBlocks();

 ```

-Works in a grid coordinate grid pattern
+It works in a grid coordinate grid pattern and

-Starts in lowest section of grid, and works its way up
+starts in lowest section of grid, and works its way up

-If a grid is completed, it moves up a y level

 Example: Coordinate grid from -500, -500 to 500, 500

-If blocksPerSection is set to 10_000, it will start at

--500, -500, and go up to -400, -400 for the first section

-Then it goes to -300, -400 for the second section, and so on

-It moves up the x axis first, then it goes up the z axis
+It will find the chunk that -500, -500 occupies, and start from there.
+It will cycle the chunk up to the y coordinate specified as the height limit.
+Once that is done, it moves to the next chunk in the x direction, so if
+for example the chunk started on -500, -500 exactly, after cycling
+through to -484, -484, it would go to -468, -484.
+Once it gets to 500, 500 it repeats, except it starts at
+-500, -484